-An indirect channel example is someone finds you through a social media post, which gets featured by Facebook’s algorithms on the users’ feed.
-If Facebook pushes down the reach of that same post none will find you anymore.
+An indirect channel example is someone finding you through a social media post, which is featured by Facebook’s algorithms on the users’ feed.
+If Facebook pushes down the reach of that same post, none will find you anymore.

 In the former case, potential customers get direct access to your brand.
 In the latter, users get to know you via a third-party platform.

 Digital marketing channels